drlight17/talk-electron/README.md

 Check my app if you are unsatisfied by [official Nextcloud Talk Desktop app](https://github.com/nextcloud/talk-desktop).

 # Minimum OS requirements
-MacOS 10.15 Catalina, Windows 7/2008, Linux with modern kernel version (5.x)
+MacOS 10.15 Catalina, Windows 7/2008, Linux with modern kernel version (5.x) - all x64 compatible only, no more 32-bit support (since 0.5.1-alpha)

 ## Works with Nextcloud since v.28.x.x and since Talk v.18.x